 Our season runs from the beginning of September to the end of March (around Easter depending on when the holidays and final league fixtures fall).

 Opportunities to Play in Senior Teams

 For those Juniors wishing to play in Senior teams, this can be a really good way to progress and challenge yourself.
 England Hockey requires any juniors playing in adult leagues to be 13 years old.

-- Girls wishing to play Adult hockey are welcome to train with Ladies squads on Monday and/or Wednesday evenings (minimum age is 13).
-Under 18 Girls training sessions will also take place on an ad hoc basis.
+- Girls wishing to play Adult hockey are welcome to train with our Women's squads on Monday and/or Wednesday evenings (minimum age is 13).
 Please contact your Lead Coach/Squad Manager for more information.

-- Boys wishing to play Adult hockey are welcome to train with the appropriate level Men's teams (minimum age is 13): Wednesday (5s, 6s, 7s and Vets), Thursday (3s, 4s), Tuesday (1s, 2s, by invitation), Thursday (1s, by invitation).
+- Boys wishing to play Adult hockey are welcome to train with the appropriate level Men's teams (minimum age is 13): Wednesday (3, 4, 5s, 6s, 7s and Masters) and Tuesday (1s, 2s, by invitation), Thursday (1s, by invitation).
 Please contact your Lead Coach/Squad Manager for more information.